Best Meditation Cushion for Vipassana

 POSTURE CHECK

 Use the image above as a posture reference, not a strict measurement.
 For Vipassana, the cushion should help your spine stack naturally while your hips stay supported through a long sit.
-To check the actual sitting angle, compare your setup with this meditation cushion hips higher than knees posture guide.
-If your support slowly flattens, this guide to buckwheat hull meditation cushion adjustable fill benefits explains why structured fill can matter more than softness.
+Keeping the hips higher than the knees can support a more natural spinal position, although the angle should still feel sustainable rather than forced.
+Adjustable buckwheat fill can also preserve structured support as a cushion settles during longer sessions.

 Cushion types: Zafu, zabuton, crescent zafu, or meditation bench?